Tax Office Collaborator

 If you spend more than 183 days per calendar year in Spain you will be considered as tax Resident in Spain.
 This is nothing you can choose and it differs from Padron or a Residency permit “Residencia”.
 If you live more than half a year in Spain and need to declare taxes as Resident we will do your taxes for you.
 It does also not matter which visa you are using to stay in Spain, the tax laws are different from visa and residency permits.

 If you spend less than half the year in Spain and normally pay taxes in another country you will be considered a Non-Resident.
-If you are a Non-Resident, please click here to go to our page for Non-Residents taxes.

 The Spanish tax rates are quite similar to other European countries.
 The tax rate is progressive and generally low incomes mean low taxes.
 Tax rules in Basque country and Navarra might differ from what you read on this page.